 Most government revenue comes from taxes.
 Meanwhile, other sources come from grants, natural resource compensation fees, dividends from state-owned enterprises, and asset sales.

 The government uses taxes to finance essential services such as health, social security, education, defense, health, and transportation.
-In addition, the government also uses it for capital expenditures such as building infrastructure.
+It also uses them for capital expenditures such as building infrastructure.

 There are several reasons to justify tax collection and why it is important.
 First, the government uses it as a tool to influence economic activity.
 Changes in taxes affect economic growth, unemployment, and inflation.

 For example, the government cuts tax rates to stimulate economic growth.
-Lower rates leave households with more dollars to spend on goods and services.
-Likewise, businesses have more money to invest.
+Lower rates leave households with more dollars to spend on goods and services, and businesses have more money to invest.
 As a result, increasing consumption and investment raises aggregate demand and pushes the price level up.

-Benefitting from stronger demand and rising price levels, businesses will increase production to reap more profits.
-And they hire more labor to do it.
-As a result, tax cuts push the economy to grow higher, create more jobs and push inflation up.
+Benefitting from stronger demand and rising price levels, businesses will increase production to reap more profits and hire more labor.
+As a result, tax cuts will push the economy to grow higher, create more jobs, and raise inflation.

 Second, taxes help to redistribute income and wealth in the economy.
-For example, the government allocates it for social spending or transfer payments.
-Such spending helps the poor from falling into acute poverty.
+For example, the government allocates them for social spending or transfer payments, which helps the poor avoid acute poverty.

 In addition, government spending on education is also important to create opportunities for children from poor families for a better life.
 With adequate access to quality education, they can improve their lives by gaining better skills and jobs.